 A SPRIG OF IRISH HEATHER

-An Irish mother writing to her boy so far away
+An Irish mother writing to her son so far away

-Said: “ I meant to send a shamrock to wear on Patrick’s Day
+Said: “ I meant to send a shamrock for to wear on Patrick’s Day

-But the shamrock is a tender plant, it's beauty would have fled
+But the shamrock is a tender plant, it's beauty might have fled

-So a sprig of Irish heather I am sending you instead.
+So a sprig of Irish heather I'm sending you instead.

 ( Chorus)

-Withstood the heat of Summer and survived long winter’s snow.
+Withstood the heat of Summer, survived long winter’s snow.

 I have sent it to remind you of the friends you left behind you,